twilio/video-quickstart-ios/ARKitExample/README.md

 ### Known Issues

 The technique used to capture AR content rendered by SceneKit is somewhat un-optimized, and does not use the native sizes produced by `ARSession`.
-It may be possible to have SceneKit render into developer provided buffers (shared between the CPU and GPU), but we were unable to accomplish this while still using an `ARSCNView` for AR rendering.
+It may be possible to have SceneKit render into developer provided buffers (shared between the CPU and GPU), but we were unable to accomplish this while still using an `ARSCNView` for rendering.